hakanco/WebScrapingDatabase/README.md

 ### File Info:
 <b>Scraper.py</b>
 <br>
-is designed to webscrape a table from Wikipedia and store it in a MariaDB database.
+is designed to webscrape a table from Wikipedia and store it in a sqlite3 database.
 <br>
 <br>